overdoll/codebase/applications/medusa/src/static/pages/tos/TermsOfService/content/terms-of-service.md

 BY USING SERVICE OR OTHER SERVICES PROVIDED BY US, YOU ACKNOWLEDGE THAT YOU HAVE READ THESE TERMS OF SERVICE AND AGREE TO BE BOUND BY THEM.

+These terms are an agreement with overdoll Inc., 152-4936 Yonge Street, Toronto, ON.

 ### Contact Us

 Please send your feedback or comments through hello /at/ overdoll /dot com/.